-Decorating a small space comes with its own challenges and the following tips will make your space challenged rooms open up with new life and appear much larger than they really are.
+Decorating a small space comes with its own challenges and the following tips will make your space-challenged rooms open up with new life and appear much larger than they really are.
 Small rooms always seem to get a bad reputation.
-In our opinion, they are very charming and cozy and, when done right, they can look very inviting.
+In our opinion, they are very charming and cosy and, when done right, they can look very inviting.

 If you have an outdoor space such as a deck, porch or patio, use it.
 By furnishing your outdoor spaces and making them look inviting and comfortable, you will dramatically increase your living space and get outside for some fresh air during our morning tea or romantic dinner under the stars.

 The last tip that we have to share with you today to make your small space seem much larger is one that seems to be the go-to for decorators all over the UK and the rest of the world.
 Use mirrors in small spaces and let them give the effect of more space by reflecting more space and more light throughout your home.
 Be sure to decide on a good spot for it so the mirror will reflect something that you actually want to see.